AI Diagnostics Clinical

 I’m optimistic about this technology, with caveats.
 The 80% improvement figure is impressive, but I want to see independent, peer-reviewed validation over large patient populations, across different radiographic equipment, different demographics, and different clinical settings.
 Company-reported data is a starting point, not an endpoint.

 What I don’t want is for this to become a marketing tool that undermines clinical skill.
-AI can help us find the cavities.
-It can’t help us earn a family’s trust.
-That part is still on us.
+AI can help us find the cavities, but it can’t help us earn a family’s trust, and that part is still on us.

 References